JamesLuiz/JamesLuiz/README.md

 ---

 ## 💫 About Me
-🌟 **Result-driven Smart Contract 🌟 Smart Contract & Blockchain Developer with 6+ years of hands-on experience in Web3 and backend engineering.
+🌟 Smart Contract & Blockchain Developer with 6+ years of hands-on experience in Web3 and backend engineering.

 🔐 Proficient in designing, auditing, and deploying secure smart contracts on EVM-compatible blockchains.